-Data mining is the process of uncovering patterns inside large sets of structured data to predict future outcomes.
+Data mining is the process of uncovering patterns inside large sets of data to predict future outcomes.
 Structured data is data that is organized into columns and rows so that it can be accessed and modified efficiently.

-Data mining process and tools
+Data mining tools and process

 - Business understanding